Searching for Dark Matter Signals in Timing Spectra at Neutrino Experiments: Benchmark Experiments and Simulations

 Several observations are made in order.
 First of all, only a tiny fraction of positively charged pions create neutral pions while the rest of them either decay to muon or disappear without involving neutral pion.
 Therefore, their contribution to dark matter production is subdominant.
 Second, most of the negatively charged pions get through either ``Inelastic (w.o. $\pi^0$)'' or ``Capture at rest (w.o. $\pi^0$)'', i.e., the absorption process involving a mesic state is dominant.
 For the ``Inelastic'' case, our simulation study suggests that the mesic state be not much boosted, and therefore, it is still a good approximation that its decay is isotropic in the laboratory frame.
 Finally, other mesons heavier than pion could be considered as sources of dark gauge boson.
-However, we have not found any such particles in our simulation data because they are relatively too heavy to be produced, given the allowed energy budget.\footnote{One caveat to keep in mind is that production of these heavier mesons with low-energy beam sources depends on the nuclear models to consider~\cite{Akimov:2019xdj}.
-One would obtain them by choosing appropriate physics options available in the \texttt{GEANT}4 package.} Due to its relatively higher beam energy, JSNS$^2$ may create a small fraction of $\eta$, $\mathcal{O}(10^{-3})$ $\eta$ per POT, and also $\sim0.006$ $K^+$ per POT and $\mathcal{O}(10^{-4})$ $K^-$ per POT, because the electric charge consideration of the proton-nucleus collision makes it easier to have $K^+$ than $K^-$.
+JSNS$^2$ and COHERENT may create a small fraction of $\eta$, $\mathcal{O}(10^{-3})$ $\eta$ per POT.\footnote{Production of the $\eta$ meson at COHERENT occurs by nuclear motion~\cite{Cassing:1991jr, Akimov:2019xdj}, which is not yet implemented in the \texttt{GEANT4} package.
+We include it in our analysis in addition to other particles that can be simulated by \texttt{GEANT4}.} JSNS$^2$ also contains $\sim0.006$ $K^+$ per POT and $\mathcal{O}(10^{-4})$ $K^-$ per POT, because the electric charge consideration of the proton-nucleus collision makes it easier to have $K^+$ than $K^-$.
 Nevertheless, the $K^+$ contribution is negligible.
+However, for CCM, we have not found any such particles in our simulation data because they are relatively too heavy to be produced, given the allowed energy budget.\footnote{One caveat to keep in mind is that production of these heavier mesons with low-energy beam sources depends on the nuclear models to consider~\cite{Akimov:2019xdj}.
+One would obtain them by choosing appropriate physics options available in the \texttt{GEANT}4 package.}

 When it comes to $\pi^0$, its spectral behaviors in energy and flying direction are important to estimate the dark matter flux.
 In general, $\pi^0$ is not produced at rest, so the resulting $\pi^0$ flux lies slightly in the forward direction.
 Therefore, the $\pi^0$-induced dark matter flux should be carefully estimated according to the detector location relative to the beam line and the target.
 Figure~\ref{fig:pionspec} shows unit-normalized $\pi^0$ kinetic energy spectra (left) and angular spectra (right) in our benchmark experiments, COHERENT (red), JSNS$^2$ (green), and CCM (blue).
 Here the angle variable $\theta_{\pi^0}$ is measured from the incident proton beam line.
 Looking at the spectra of $E_{{\rm kin},\pi^0}$, we see that neutral pions carry non-negligible energy although peaks are around 50~MeV.
 Clearly, $\pi^0$s of JSNS$^2$ are more inclined to be boosted as the associated proton beam delivers more energy compared to the other two.
 Therefore, the dark matter particles produced in JSNS$^2$ can be as energetic as $\sim 1$~GeV.
 This implies that $\pi^0$ in JSNS$^2$ are more forward-directed with respect to the beam line.
 The right panel of Figure~\ref{fig:pionspec} confirms this expectation as the $\pi^0$ flux peaks around 25 degrees.
 On the other hand, the $\pi^0$ fluxes of COHERENT and CCM are more or less flat in-between 25 and 100 degrees.
 Thus, a decent level of $\pi^0$ flux can be directed to some of backward-located detectors.